LactoSporin

 What is the recommended dosage of LactoSporin?

-Reported potential side effects may include: Generally very well-tolerated topically — Majeed 2020 reported better tolerability than benzoyl peroxide.
+For most healthy adults, LactoSporin is well tolerated at studied doses.
+Reported effects can include: Generally very well-tolerated topically — Majeed 2020 reported better tolerability than benzoyl peroxide.
 Rare contact sensitivity reactions are theoretically possible with any cosmetic ingredient.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+LactoSporin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: No documented interactions with topical or systemic medications.
+Possible interactions include: No documented interactions with topical or systemic medications.
 Theoretical: combining with strong topical retinoids or peeling agents may increase skin irritation potential — start with reduced frequency.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.